 With contemporary artworks reaching world-record prices, such as The Scream sold at Sotheby’s for £76m at the beginning of May and Mark Rothko’s work Untitled (1954) priced at $78m, and seeing European galleries opening new branches in China will push the prices for artworks further up.

-In the light of these recent developments, it looks like as if the art bubble is not stopping to grow in the closer future, but it is only a question of time when the bubble is going to burst.
+In the light of these recent developments, it looks like as if the art bubble is not stopping to grow in the closer future.